olliez-mods/SFAS/README.md

 Anyone is welcome to steal this code (with credit though) and use and change however you like, if you can manage to figure out how it works.

-This was build using SFML 3.0.0 snapshot.
+This was build using SFML 3.0.0 snapshot, and yes SFAS works on M2 macbooks.

 Here's what my default setup code usally looks like,: